 For more than 30 years, it has been known that peptides are a critical factor in mobilizing the immune system against the external infections.
 Adaptive immunity uses memory and specificity as a protective mechanism, and innate immunity is the first "line of defense" against infections consisting of antimicrobial peptides (HDP).

 HDPs act not only through the cytotoxic mechanisms, but also have an immunomodulatory effect, for example, by suppressing cytokines that cause inflammatory processes.
 In addition, HDPs affect the adaptive immune system, stimulating the B- and T-cells response.
 This effect of small peptides increases the resistance of animals to diseases and improves the safety of livestock.

-The production of peptides by enzymatic hydrolysis is the most promising method for the formation of protein antioxidants, since peptides have higher antioxidant activity than whole proteins.
-Glutathione, due to intensive scientific research, being the most famous small peptide, is considered almost the main antioxidant in the body.
+The production of peptides by enzymatic hydrolysis is the most promising method for the formation of protein antioxidants since peptides have higher antioxidant activity than whole proteins.
+Glutathione, due to intensive scientific research, is the most famous small peptide, is considered almost the main antioxidant in the body.

 It has a much stronger antioxidant effect than other antioxidants.
 The only problem is that the animal's organism produces glutathione in small amounts, which are quickly consumed to protect against oxidative stress.

 The enzymatic hydrolysis technology allows the release of significant amounts of glutathione and other antioxidants from plant proteins, which increases the productivity and safety of animals.

 Having become widespread in medicine and food industry, small peptides are already widely used in feeding in the countries of North America, Europe and South-East Asia.
 At the same time, the issue of the use of small peptides on the Russian food market is relatively new.